ScriptAddicts/hiring/senior_data_analyst.md

-*   Write SQL queries, produce spreadsheets, and create dashboards that explain all parts of the business (from revenue to user retention, and who are our users) and product usage (what our users do with our product and how) and will help drive business and product decisions
+*   Write SQL queries, produce spreadsheets, and create dashboards that explain and support all parts of the business (marketing, revenue, and who are our users) and product usage (what our users do with our product and how) and will help drive business and product decisions
-*   We have millions of users across the world, which make for large and interesting datasets
 *   Coordinate with the developers to help specify and maintain data dictionaries, to ensure we are logging and storing correct data at the right time.

 **You:**

 *   Are really good with numbers - in both the accountant way (producing correct numbers with a correct process) and the physicist way (you have a real physical feel for numbers, and frame problems as equations)